-A healthy breakfast is the foundation to having a successful day and long-term fitness.
-Unfortunately, there are few options for a healthy breakfast at most restaurants and in prepackaged breakfast products.
+It is often said that a healthy breakfast is the foundation to successful day and long-term fitness.
+Unfortunately, there are few options for a healthy breakfast at most restaurants and in store-bought breakfast products.

 The traditional American breakfast is extremely unhealthy.
 Here are the usual options.